KennthShang/CHEER/README.md

 3. A protein-based classifier is avaliable for CHEER, the code is in the "Protein_Classifier" folder.
 The model will be trained on 6-reading frame and make a prediction for new reads.
 The running script is the same as the nucl version.

-If you have any question, please contact kenneth with email: jyshang2-c@my.cityu.edu.hk or throw an issues on this page.
+If you have any question, please contact kenneth with email: jyshang2-c@my.cityu.edu.hk or throw an issue on this page.
 Hope our model can help you and Thanks!

 ## Required Dependencies
 1. Python 3.x